 My Mantra: “Everything, no matter how bad it seems, holds within it a blessing of some kind.
-The goal is to find it.”
+The goal is to find it.” – Buddha

-MM started as a solo personal blog detailing my life living with chronic migraines, mental illness, and other illnesses.
-While it still focuses on those things, it has expanded to include more stories, research, and more with other migraineur friends writing with me.
-It has become less about ME and more about the whole picture of chronic migraines, providing a spectrum of voices.
+MM started as a solo personal blog detailing my lifelong battle with chronic migraines, mental illness, and other health conditions.
+While it still focuses on those things, it has expanded to include more stories, research, and additional tidbits with some of my migraineur friends writing with me.
+It has become less about ME and more about the whole picture of life with migraines, providing a spectrum of voices.

 Migraine has stolen many of life’s most precious moments and milestones from me, but it has given me gifts as well.
 Patience.
 Compassion.
 Gratitude.
 Things I wouldn’t have had I not gone through the pain.
 As they say, “you can’t have a rainbow without a little rain.”

-I have called the Blue Ridge Mountains of Virginia home all my life, where I currently live with my wonderful fiancé, Trey, my mom who is one of my best friends in life, and my sweet Jack Russell Terrier, Kenzi.
+I have called the beautiful Blue Ridge Mountains of Virginia home all my life and couldn’t imagine living anywhere else, despite its terrible impact on my pain.
+I currently live in the valley with my wonderful fiancé, Trey, my mom who is one of my best friends in life, and my sweet 10 year old Jack Russell Terrier, Kenzi.